 Your data also needs taking care of, so you should make certain to back it up regularly.
 And that doesn't just mean transferring images from a memory card onto your laptop.
 It means keeping a second copy as a safeguard.

 Other things that will help state your case for a claim include keeping receipts for the equipment you buy and taking photographs (all in a day’s work) of any items you no longer have proof-of-purchase for.
 That way, you have your own personal inventory.

 Is my equipment covered if it stops working?

 You can claim under your professional camera equipment insurance if, say, you drop your DSLR (butterfingers!) and it stops functioning as a direct result.
 That’s straightforward accidental damage.

 But if your camera or anything else fails during a shoot because of a mechanical or electrical fault, then it’s not covered.
 For that, you need equipment breakdown insurance, which covers your computers too.
 It’ll also pay to help retrieve any data lost during the breakdown.

 What equipment breakdown insurance doesn’t cover though is when a piece of kit stops working through wear and tear.
 That’s just life.

-So, to put things in focus, it's fair to say that photographers rely on their kit to run their business.
+So, to bring things into focus, it's fair to say that photographers rely on their kit to run their business.
 A photographer without a camera is like a car mechanic without a wrench…or these days, without a suite of diagnostic testing equipment.

-That’s why it makes sense to protect your kit and your livelihood with photography equipment insurance.
-If you’re ready to press the button on a quote, click here.
+If you’re ready to press the button on equipment insurance for photographers, click on the link to get a quote.
 Or you can call the team on 0345 222 5391.

 Image used under license from Shutterstock.freelancersphotographersportable equipment insurance